rybarska/pipex/README.md

 BONUS PART

-The bonus part of Pipex extends functionality to handle multiple commands and supports here_doc for input.
+The bonus part of pipex extends functionality to handle multiple commands and supports here_doc for input.

 Usage